zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

     1. If the RRsets in *MX RRset* are not equal for all name servers then do:
        1. Output *[Z09_INCONSISTENT_MX_RRSETS]*.
-       2. For each RRset in *MX RRset*, output *[Z09_MX_DATA]* with the mail target from the RDATA and the associated name server IP addresses in the set.
+       2. For each RRset in *MX RRset*, output *[Z09_MX_DATA]* with the mail targets from the RDATA and the associated name server IP addresses in the set.
     2. Else do:
        1. If the mailtarget of any of the MX records in the RRset in *MX RRset*